-My writing explores life lived at the peripheries of violence: its aftermaths, acts of witnessing, and the quiet, often overlooked moments where harm intersects with the ordinary.
-I’m drawn to portraying bodies that are awkward, vulnerable, or self-conscious like mine (I have a co-ordination disorder called dyspraxia), and to the ways they are exposed, examined, and regulated without consent.
-Working through memory, observation, research, narratology and poetry, I try to investigate how histories of shame and fear are shaped by families, peers, and institutions, particularly in late 20th century Ireland.
+My writing and songwriting explore life lived at the peripheries of violence: its aftermaths, acts of witnessing, and the quiet, often overlooked moments where harm intersects with the ordinary.
+I’m drawn to portraying bodies that are awkward, vulnerable, or self-conscious like mine (I have a coordination disorder called dyspraxia), and to the ways they are exposed, examined, and regulated without consent.
+Working through memory, observation, research, narratology, and poetry, I investigate how histories of shame and fear are shaped by families, peers, and institutions, particularly in 20th-century Ireland.
+I’m interested in moments when survival is provisional, agency is partial, and the body becomes a site of negotiation between autonomy and expectation.

-I’m interested in moments when survival is provisional, agency is partial, and the body becomes a site of negotiation between autonomy and the expectations of others.
-I’m compelled by how gestures of care and cruelty produce lasting internal and external landscapes in different cultures.
-These spaces, between visibility and erasure, inform the ethical and structural frames for my work.
 Central to my current practice is also the ethics of witnessing: what it means to observe suffering, to be entrusted with another’s pain, and to confront the limits of one’s power to intervene.
-This inquiry is informed by, and converses with, my past work as a mental health practitioner and justice mediator.
+This inquiry is informed by and in conversation with my past work as a mental health practitioner and restorative justice mediator.
 I’m currently based in the south of France, and predominantly teach online and by invitation.
 I also occasionally teach in person in Paris, London and Ireland.
 For bookings, please contact me by email.

 Writer Awards & Residencies